Did you know?

-Pusa hispida commonly known as the Ringed Seal, is one of the smallest seals in its environment.
+Pusa hispida commonly known as the Ringed Seal, is one of the smallest seal species in its environment.
 The Ringed Seal is among the most numerous and widely distributed ice seal in the Arctic Regions.
 Their range extends from the Arctic Ocean to the Bering Sea and Okhotsk Sea as far south as the northern coast of Japan.

 Ringed Seals can be found in Greenland and Scandinavia in the North Atlantic.
 Depending on their location, there are about five recognized species of Ringed Seals, with as many as ten, but marine scholars heavily debate it.